ryosama/go-fire/README.md

 Go-fire
 ======

-A fire simulation writen in Go for learning.
+A fire simulation writen in Go for educational purpose.

 It use the [Ebiten](https://github.com/hajimehoshi/ebiten) library for the 2D graphics engine